Plantlyfe/Plantlyfe/README.md

 ## Overview

 The purpose of this portfolio is to showcase how I have designed, deployed, and maintained a scalable LAN network for multiple devices/users to simulate an enterprise network using a variety of network devices such as a Cisco router, Cisco switch, Access Point and a Proxmox virtualization server to demonstrate my understanding of Wiring, Network Configuration & Monitoring, DNS, DHCP, Routing Protocols, ACL/firewall rules & Active Directory.
 Configured inter-VLAN routing with ROAS.
 Implemented VLAN segmentation, and optimized Layer 2/3 switching for security and performance such as SNMPv3 for secure enterprise-leve network monitoring.
-Setup VPN & Remote Access for secure remote administration.
+And setup VPN & Remote Access for secure remote administration.

 ## Technical Skills